coicoronado/phonegap-plugin-push/README.md

+# THIS IS A FORKED TO MAKE FOREGROUND APPS IN IOS TO BE SENDING THE NOTIFICATION HANDLER

 # DEPRECATED

 This project is not under active development.
 Folks who are users of this plugin should switch to using [cordova-plugin-push](https://github.com/havesource/cordova-plugin-push) which is a fork of this project.